twodevsandadog/twodevsandadog.github.io/_posts/2022-04-20-unmap-me-project.markdown

 ## Problem Summary

 There is an opportunity here, in between the Google Maps use case and the niche location finders.
 Google Maps has great UX, but not great niche location information.
-Other mapped based applications have great niche location information, but not great user experience and they are complicated to develop.
+Other mapped based applications have great niche location information, but not good user experience and they are complicated and expensive to develop.
+There are other communities out there as well who need to document locations specific to their community but the only tool they have are creating a google map and putting points on it, which doesn't solve the whole use case from an information and permissions standpoint.

-### Finding Relevant Information
+To summarize:

-### User Experience of existing applications
+- Google maps is not good at finding niche types of locations, with information specific to a domain

-### Development of mapped based applications
+- Niche location finding applications are hard to develop and often have bad UX

-### Niche, Location-based Communities
+- Location based communities don't have a good way to store and share databases of locations

 ## Solution Summary